polterguy/polterguy.github.io/index.md

 Hyperlambda just so happens to easily lend itself towards generating backend and frontend code, in addition to all the other things it helps you with.

-Magic and Hyperlambda is built in .Net Core and C#.
-It is a highly modular and extendible architecture, allowing you to intercept its core any ways you see fit.

 ## Task scheduler and workflows

 Magic also includes a task scheduler and a workflow engine, allowing you to create, persist,